github/docs/content/github/working-with-github-pages/creating-a-github-pages-site-with-jekyll.md

    $ jekyll new .
    # Creates a Jekyll site in the current directory
    ```
-8. Open the Gemfile that was created by jekyll.
+8. Open the Gemfile that Jekyll created.
 9. Add the github-pages gem: update the line starting with `# gem "github-pages"`so that it looks like this, replacing _GITHUB-PAGES-VERSION_ with the latest supported version of the `github-pages` gem.
 This can be found on the "[Dependency versions](https://pages.github.com/versions/)" page of the {% data variables.product.prodname_pages %} site:
    ```shell
    gem "github-pages", "~> GITHUB-PAGES-VERSION", group: :jekyll_plugins